Someboty/BookShelf/README.md

 ## ❓Project Overview <a name="project-overview"></a>

-The BookShop project is a web-based REST application developed using Java Spring.
+The BookShelf project is a web-based REST application developed using Java Spring.
 It provides a platform for both shoppers and managers to interact with books, shopping carts, orders, and inventory.
 The project will be developed incrementally, with features broken down into manageable parts.

 ## 👨‍💻Tech stack

-Here's a brief high-level overview of the tech stack the **BookShop API** uses:
+Here's a brief high-level overview of the tech stack the **BookShelf API** uses:

 - [Spring Boot](https://spring.io/projects/spring-boot): provides a set of pre-built templates and conventions for creating stand-alone, production-grade Spring-based applications.
 - [Spring Security](https://docs.spring.io/spring-security/reference/index.html): provides features like authentication, authorization, and protection against common security threats.